Diagnosing Magnetic Fields in Cylindrical Implosions with Oblique Proton Radiography: Experimental Results

 However, as an order-of-magnitude estimate and assuming a length scale of ${\sim}1$~mm, we note that Eq.~(\ref{deflection_angle}) requires either an electric field of $E \sim 10^9$~V/m or a magnetic field of $B \sim 50 $~T to reproduce the observed deflection.
 Comparing these values to those predicted by the MHD simulation ($E \sim 10^7$~V/m, $B \sim 50$~T) indicates that the magnetic field is responsible.
 Furthermore, the presence of this feature on the initially unmagnetized implosion (where $B_z \sim 0$~T) indicates that this feature is created by the self-generated azimuthal magnetic field.

 The core feature is a linear region ${\sim}100$~$\mu$m wide of depleted flux above the bell feature that is prominent in both magnetized radiographs but not in the unmagnetized radiograph.
 The core feature is mostly obscured by the azimuthal magnetic field feature in Exp.~1, but is readily apparent in Exp.~2 because of the smaller cylinder tilt angle.
 Protons deflected out of the core form an intensity peak to one side of the core feature, which is particularly visible to the right of the depleted region in the synthetic radiographs corresponding to Exp.~2 [Figs.~\ref{radiographs}(c) and~\ref{radiograph_lineouts}(c)].
-Since the proton source size (${\sim}45$ $\mu$m) is comparable to the width of the compressed core, the core feature is not well resolved.
-Even though all protons passing through the core will be significantly deflected, convolution with the source size means that the proton flux in the core feature is not zero.
-Consequently, this depleted region cannot be used to determine the compressed magnetic field.
-However, the compressed field strength can be measured using the distance of the of the deflected proton peak from the cylinder axis provided this distance is large compared to the source size (which is the case in these experiments).

 Based on the width (${\sim}100$~$\mu$m) and shape of the core feature, we infer that it is created by fields in the compressed core of the cylindrical implosion and that protons from the center must be deflected out by a minimum of $10$~mrad.
-By the same order-of-magnitude estimate applied above (now assuming a length scale within the compressed cylinder of ${\sim}25$ $\mu$m), this deflection again requires a minimum of either an electric field of $E \sim 10^{10}$~V/m or a magnetic field of $B \sim 200$~T. However, the absence of this feature on the initially unmagnetized shot suggests that the compressed axial magnetic field is primarily responsible.
-The compressed axial field in the simulations ($B_z \sim 200$ T) corresponds to a deflection of ${\sim}500$ $\mu$m in the object plane, which creates a clearly visible peak in the magnetized synthetic radiographs.
-This deflection is significantly larger than the source size.
-In the experimental radiographs, however this peak is lost among the many peaks of similar scale in the small-scale structure and therefore cannot be used to make a measurement of the compressed axial magnetic field.
+By the same order-of-magnitude estimate applied above (now assuming a length scale within the compressed cylinder of ${\sim}25$ $\mu$m), this deflection again requires a minimum of either an electric field of $E {\sim} 10^{10}$~V/m or a magnetic field of $B {\sim} 200$~T. However, the absence of this feature on the initially unmagnetized shot suggests that the compressed axial magnetic field is primarily responsible.
+The compressed axial field in the simulations ($B_z \sim 200$ T) corresponds to a deflection of ${\sim}400$ $\mu$m in the object plane, which creates a clearly visible peak in the magnetized synthetic radiographs. {In the experimental radiographs, which are recorded near peak compression, the field is expected to be ${\sim}$3 kT.
+This field would produce a peak deflected by ${\sim}2$ mm, which still falls on the detector.
+However this peak (if it is present) is lost among the many peaks of similar scale in the small-scale structure and therefore cannot be used to make a measurement of the compressed axial magnetic field from the experimental radiograph.}